Presenting the daily events in the brief papacy of Venerable Pope John Paul I.

 Pope John Paul I met today with President Mohamed Said Barre of Somalia.
-(AP, Spoiler Alert) Is it appropriate for the pope to meet with the autocratic rulers of totalitarian states, such as Barre of Somalia?
+(AP) Is it appropriate for the pope to meet with the autocratic rulers of totalitarian states, such as Barre of Somalia?
 On one hand, “Those who are well do not need a physician, but the sick do.”
 (Mark 2:17) Such conversations hold the possibility of prompting humanitarian concessions and domestic reforms.
 On the other hand, such meetings can extend legitimacy to tyrants, deepening the suffering of the innocents under their rule.
 In the Gospels we see that Jesus Christ dialogued with Governor Pontius Pilate; however, the Lord refused to even speak to King Herod Antipas.

 What was the difference between the Pilate and Herod?

 Whom should the pope meet with and whom should he refuse?

 “After the first votes, the name came out immediately.
 ‘Luciani, why not?,’ so many people said.
 A good, intelligent and pious person.
 And the consensus was spread rapidly.
 We think on him as a new Pius X, also he is Patriarch of Venice, a good and holy pope.
 And [at the same time resolved] about the defense of the doctrine.
 That was necessary after the post-Council disorders.”